oehrasa/Oehrasa-Bookies-Addon/README.md

 - **Chest-Tracker** - Track items in containers
 - **Container-Peek** - Displays the tracked contents from Chest-Tracker when you look at the block
 - **Elytra-Path** - Shows your elytra flight path to destination with smooth movement. better luck next time, Pilots
+- **Homes-List** - Manage and teleport to your server homes with a GUI
 - **Item-Despawn** - Highlights items that are about to despawn
 - **Inventory-Info** - SHoiGu!!
 GEraShimov!!!
 - **Map-Grid** - Highlights map grid boundaries around the player